codingconcepts/qapi/README.md

 ```
 $ qapi -h
   -config string
-        absolution or relative path to the config file
+        absolute or relative path to the config file
   -version
         show the version
 ```